Insights

 As portfolios grow in complexity, this model is not an advantage.
 It is becoming a requirement.

-NetVendor’s approach to Compliance-Led Vendor Management reflects this shift, where vendor risk is controlled before work begins and enforced across the lifecycle.
+NetVendor's approach to Compliance-Led Vendor Management reflects this shift.
+Operators applying this model see the result directly: Berger Communities and Horizon Realty Advisors each reduced vendor compliance risk by 99% after centralizing oversight on NetVendor.
 This is the model NetVendor is defining and advancing across modern property management portfolios.

 For compliance and operations leaders evaluating how vendor management supports portfolio risk, the State of Vendor Management: A Practical Forecast for Compliance-Driven Teams provides a detailed view of how leading organizations are structuring lifecycle control, reducing vendor risk exposure, and standardizing oversight across complex portfolios.